bmskinner/nma/templates/wiki/Installation.md

 Option | Link | Info
 -------|------|------
-Portable | [Nuclear Morphology Analysis-${project.version}-windows.zip](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-windows.zip) | Software and Java runtime in a portable format.
+Portable | [${jar.finalName}-windows.zip](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/${jar.finalName}-windows.zip) | Software and Java runtime in a portable format.
 Unzip the folder wherever you like and run 'Nuclear_Morphology_Analysis.exe'.
-Installer | [Nuclear_Morphology_Analysis-${project.version}-windows.msi](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-windows.msi) | Software and Java runtime in an installer for Windows.
+Installer | [${jar.finalName}-windows.msi](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/${jar.finalName}-windows.msi) | Software and Java runtime in an installer for Windows.
 This will add the software to your list of installed programs, and create a start menu entry.
 May require administrator privileges depending on where you install.
-Standalone Jar file | [Nuclear_Morphology_Analysis_${project.version}_standalone.jar](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis_${project.version}_standalone.jar)  | The jar file with all dependencies for users who want to use their own Java install.
+Standalone Jar file | [${jar.finalName}.jar](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/${jar.finalName}.jar)  | The jar file with all dependencies for users who want to use their own Java install.

 You can also download a set of images suitable for testing the software from [https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Testing_mouse_image_set.zip](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Testing_mouse_image_set.zip).